Ray Milland: The Lost Weekend, 1945

 Milland's main concern with taking on the role of Don Birnam in The Lost Weekend was that he might overact and look amateurish.
 After a shambolic attempt to act parts of the script while actually drunk, Milland quickly realized that he needed to understand alcoholism.
 After the cast and crew had arrived on location in New York, Milland was allowed to spend a night in a psychiatric ward of Bellevue Hospital, where the patients were suffering from alcoholism and delirium tremens.
 He found the experience extremely disturbing and left at three in the morning.
 Milland lost eight pounds for the role and spoke with the book's author, Charles R. Jackson, to gain insight into the illness.
 After the external shots in New York were complete, in which hidden cameras were used to capture Milland walking the streets, the crew returned to Hollywood.
 Milland found the set work far more challenging, knowing that the close-ups would give his acting no place to hide.
-Between the strain of acting and the morbidity of the subject, Milland's home life deteriorated and he left for a period of two weeks.
-When the shoot was over, Muriel and he left for a vacation in Canada.
+Between the strain of acting and the morbidity of the subject, Milland's home life deteriorated and he left for two weeks.
+When the shoot was over, he and Muriel left for a vacation in Canada.
 He later said that his role in The Lost Weekend "was the only part [he was] really proud of."

 Returning to filming, Milland was assigned to a Mitchell Leisen-directed historical drama called Kitty (1945), opposite Paulette Goddard.
 He was meant to follow it with Olympia.